floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-decomposition.typ

 // TODO: Affinity Propagation: no need to specify number of clusters Similarly, graph algorithms such as Kruskal's algorithm /* TODO: reference */ and Label Propagation /* TODO: reference */ were considered, but they may not always work on this type of graph due to the nature of the algorithm.

-We found that the Louvain @blondel_etal_2008 and Leiden @traag_etal_2019 methods are the most suitable for this task, as they are designed for optimizing modularity in networks.
+We found that the Louvain @blondel_etal_2008 and Leiden @traag_etal_2019 algorithms are the most suitable for this task, as they are designed for optimizing modularity in networks.
 The algorithms are iterative and hierarchical, which makes them fast and efficient.

 Similarly, in #cite(<rahiminejad_etal_2019>, form: "year") #citeauthor(<rahiminejad_etal_2019>) performed a topological and functional comparison of community detection algorithms in biological networks.
 They analyzed six algorithms based on certain criteria such as appropriate community size (not too small or too large), and performance speed.
-The authors found that the Louvain method @blondel_etal_2008 performed best in terms of quality and speed.
+The authors found that the Louvain algorithm @blondel_etal_2008 performed best in terms of quality and speed.

-==== The Louvain/Leiden method
+==== The Louvain/Leiden algorithm

-The Louvain method, introduced by #citeauthor(<blondel_etal_2008>), is an algorithm for extracting non-overlapping communities in large networks.
+The Louvain algorithm, introduced by #citeauthor(<blondel_etal_2008>), is an algorithm for extracting non-overlapping communities in large networks.
-The method uses a greedy optimization technique to maximize the modularity of the network.
+The algorithm uses a greedy optimization technique to maximize the modularity of the network.

 Modularity is a measure of the strength of division of a network.
 Networks with high modularity have dense connections between the internal vertices of a community, and sparse connections between vertices of different communities.